SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

    :black_square_button: Grammar  :heavy_check_mark: Awkward Style  :heavy_check_mark: Register  :heavy_check_mark: Inconsistent Style

 **Explanation**:
 The original is factual, whereas the revision reads awkwardly and is more sensational in tone.
-The added exclamation point also makes the style of the headline incosnsistent in itself: While the beginning of the headline is neutral in tone, the second part is more dramatic.
+The added exclamation mark also makes the style of the headline inconsistent in itself: While the beginning of the headline is neutral in tone, the second part is more dramatic.

 ---